JRetza/craft-foundation-6/README.md

-## Craft Foundation 6 Sass/Gulp Starter Config
+## Craft Foundation 6 Sass/Gulp Starter Kit
 #### Configuration starter kit for Sassy  [Foundation 6](http://foundation.zurb.com/sites/docs/) with [CraftCMS](http://craftcms.com/) 2 OR 3

 With this simple configuration you will be able to